sagemath/trac_to_gh/Issue 7788.md

 CC:  @craigcitro @JohnCremona ylchapuy @robertwb

-I am attaching  patchs which adds to the documentation that the derivatives loose about half the precision.
+I am attaching  patches which adds to the lcalc wrapping documentation that the derivatives loose about half the precision.
 There is additional documentation to guide how many dirichlet coefficients are needed, at least for computing near the real axis.
+(Depends on #5396)

 Issue created by migration from https://trac.sagemath.org/ticket/7788